 In both the US and UK, enforcement authorities will often learn of a potential sanctions violation through a voluntary self-disclosure submitted by the company or by another involved party.
 In the US, OFAC may also learn of potential violations through information obtained by other US government agencies, including the Departments of State and Commerce and US intelligence agencies.
 In the US, OFAC may issue subpoenas for additional information.
 If OFAC determines that a referral to the Department of Justice for a potential criminal investigation or prosecution is appropriate, investigative tools typically used by US law enforcement are available.
-For more on that, see the Investigative Tools topics in the Anti-Bribery and Corruption Enforcement section.
+For more on that, see here and here.

 In the UK, in addition to information received through reporting, OFSI has powers to require the production of documents or the provision of information, including in order to: